 Back to the Lab Articles

-Monday, May 1st,
+Monday, May 1st, 2004

 A new Brazilian study published in the latest edition of Journal of Clinical Pathology shed new lights on the accuracy of interpreting glycated hemoglobin levels in a heterogeneous population.

 How it works

 The glycated hemoglobin test was introduced as a routine test in the late 1970s and early 1980s.
 It measures how much glucose is attached to hemoglobin cells, the part of the blood that carries oxygen.
 As the hemoglobin floats around in the blood, it picks up glucose in about the same proportion as the glucose that exists in the bloodstream.
 If your blood glucose is generally running high, the hemoglobin will have more "glucose coating" (glycosylization).
 If your glucose generally runs low, it will have less.
 Since the red blood cells have about a two to three month life span in the body before they are recycled, we can measure the "glucose coating" of a sample of hemoglobin.
 This gives you an approximate average of glucose control over the last two to three month period.

 Every person, whether or not he or she has diabetes, has a certain amount of glycosylization present.
 Because of more sugar in their blood, people with diabetes have a greater amount of glycosylization present.
 A low result on the glycated hemoglobin test is a good result.
 If your test is in the good control category, you can be satisfied that your diabetes management plan is working well.
 If results are in the marginal category, some fine tuning of your treatment plan may be needed.
 A poor result can be improved.
 This test gives you valuable feedback on how well you are controlling your diabetes.
 It can also let you know when to work on improving your diabetes management.